SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Evaluation

-\Cref{fig:teaser} shows more animation transfer examples to different target meshes as well as support for different types of coarse motion specifications.
-In \Cref{fig:animals_comparison}, we show retargetting results on target animal shapes.
+\Cref{fig:teaser} and \Cref{fig:nonhuman} show more animation transfer examples to different humanoids and non-humanoids target meshes, sourced from online in-the-wild meshes and the SHREC'07 dataset~\cite{giorgi2007shape}.
+Moreover, \Cref{fig:teaser} showcases support for different types of coarse motion specifications.
+In \Cref{fig:animals_comparison}, we show retargetting results on target animal shapes from the D4D dataset.

 \paragraph*{Generalization to Mixamo sampled motions on stylized characters.} To transfer motion from Mixamo~\cite{Mixamo}, we map its joint locations (3D keypoints) to our system, (note the mapping is not perfect due to misalignment between joint locations, requiring some approximation).
 Our results demonstrate strong generalization, transferring these motions even to different characters.
 Notably, TRJ~\cite{trj} and NJF~\cite{aigerman2022neural} are unable to operate on Mixamo motion, as they strictly depend on the SMPL template, which significantly limits their flexibility.
-Therefore, we modify their architecture slightly to handle 3D coordinates and remove the $\beta$ module from TRJ.
+Therefore, we modify their architecture to handle 3D coordinates and remove the shape parameter ($\beta$) module from TRJ.
 Please see supplemental videos on the webpage for comparison.
 We further evaluate it on 5 different motions on 3 stylized characters with ground truth generated from Mixamo.
 As seen in \Cref{tab:unseen-motion-mixamo}, we see large improvements over existing methods.
-All methods except Skeleton-free transfer \cite{skeletonfree} have been trained solely on AMASS motions and human characters.
+Except Skeleton-free transfer (additionally trained on Mixamo data and stylized characters), all other baselines have been trained solely on the AMASS dataset with human characters.

 \paragraph*{Generalization to monocular capture.} \shortname can directly transfer raw motion sequences from 2D input videos captured on handheld cameras to a 3D target shape.
 We use our formulation based on 2D keypoints to directly operate on 2D input frames.
 This is a particularly challenging problem as we are lifting motion from 2D to a 3D shape \textit{without} any explicit supervision or template shape.
 For our 2D training setup, we additionally train only the autoencoder on in-the-wild videos of exercise videos totaling 1 hour.
 We note this is noisy but this helps the \inpmotion generalize to RGB captures better as all our 2D renderings of AMASS sequences have a similar camera setup.
 We extract 2D keypoints using HRNet~\cite{hrnet}, which computes 2D keypoints frame by frame.
 We use Savitzky-Golay filter to smoothen the 2D signal as there is inter-frame noise.